-The Claims Fiduciary will provide a Claimant with written or electronic notification of the Plan's Benefit Determination on Review.
+The Claims Fiduciary (or, if the applicable Welfare Program requires two levels of appeal, the Claims Administrator with respect to the first level appeal) will provide a Claimant with written or electronic notification of the Plan's Benefit Determination on Review.
 In the case of an Adverse Benefit Determination on Review, the notification will set forth in a manner calculated to be understood by the Claimant:

-- (i) The specific reason or reasons for the Adverse Benefit Determination on Review; - (ii) Reference to the specific Plan provisions upon which the Adverse Benefit Determination on Review is based; - (iii) A statement that the Claimant is entitled to receive, upon request and free of charge, reasonable access to, and copies of, all documents, records, and other information relevant to the Claimant's claim for benefits under the Plan.
-Whether a document, record, or other information is relevant to a claim for benefits will be determined by reference to Section 6.8;

-- (iv) A statement describing any Voluntary Appeal procedures offered by the Plan and the Claimant's right to obtain the information about such procedures described in Section 6.5(1) (above); - (v) A statement of the Claimant's right to bring an action under Section 502(a) of ERISA (or, if a Welfare Program requires two levels of appeal, the Claimant's right to bring an action under Section 502(a) of ERISA following an Adverse Benefit Determination on Review with respect to the second appeal); - (vi) If the Adverse Benefit Determination on Review is based upon: - (A) an internal rule, guideline, protocol, or other similar criterion, either the specific rule, guideline, protocol, or other similar criterion, or a statement that such rule, guideline, protocol, or other similar criterion was relied upon in making the Adverse Benefit Determination on Review and that a copy of the rule, guideline, protocol, or other similar criterion will be provided, free of charge, to the Claimant upon request; or - (B) a medical necessity or experimental and/or investigational treatment or similar exclusion or limit, either an explanation of the scientific or clinical judgment for the determination, applying the terms of the Plan to the Claimant's medical circumstances, or a statement that such explanation will be provided, free of charge, upon request; and - (vii) The following statement: "You and your Plan may have other voluntary alternative dispute resolution options, such as mediation.
-One way to find out what may be available is to contact your local U.S. Department of Labor office and your state insurance regulatory agency."
+- (i) The specific reason or reasons for the Adverse Benefit Determination on Review: - (ii) Reference to the specific Plan provisions upon which the Adverse Benefit Determination on Review is based: - (iii) A statement that the Claimant is entitled to receive, upon request and free of charge, reasonable access to, and copies of, all documents, records, and other information relevant to the Claimant's claim for benefits under the Plan.
+Whether a document, record, or other information is relevant to a claim for benefits will be determined by reference to Section 6.8; - (iv) A statement describing any Voluntary Appeal procedures offered by the Plan and the Claimant's right to obtain the information about such procedures described in Section 6.5(b)(vii)(D) (above); - (v) A statement of the Claimant's right to bring an action under Section 502(a) of ERISA (or, if a Welfare Program requires two levels of appeal, the Claimant's right to bring an action under Section 502(a) of ERISA following an Adverse Benefit Determination on Review with respect to the second appeal), and if the Adverse Benefit Determination on Review is regarding a Disability Claim which is filed after April 1, 2018, a description of any contractual limitations period under the applicable Welfare